bernarddorcin/UpdateServerIP_toStaticIP_ChangeHostname_EnableRemoteConnection/README.md

 ### GitHub Project Description

-The goal of this project is the exploration of updating a Window Server 2025 virtual machine IP address from dynamic IP to a Static IP address.
-We also be updating the Host name of the server and enabling remote connection.
-Please note some information has been changed to minimize security risk associated with this project.
+This project aims to explore updating a Windows Server 2025 virtual machine's IP address from dynamic to Static.
+We will also update the server's Hostname and enable remote connections.
+Please note that some information has been changed to minimize the security risk associated with this project.
 - Updating Window Server 2025 IP address from dynamic to Static.
-- Changing the Window Server Host name.
+- Changing the Window Server Hostname.
-- Enabling remote connection to the Window Server virtual machine.
+- Enabling remote connection to the Windows Server virtual machine.

-The goal is to make it easier to learn and apply best practices for installation of VMware, Window Server 2025 Iso, creation of the Virtual Machine and basic configuration.
+The goal of this project is to equip you with the knowledge and skills to apply best practices for installing VMware and Windows Server 2025 ISO, creating a Virtual Machine, and basic configuration.
+By the end of this project, you will be able to perform these tasks with ease and confidence.

 [Tools Used]